Features

 - Read-only agents (11 total) — can search, read, and analyze your codebase but never modify it.
 These include the architect, explorer, investigator, security auditor, researcher, dependency analyst, and spec-writer.

-- Full-access agents (10 total) — can read, write, and execute commands.
-These include the implementer, tester, documenter, test writer, refactorer, migrator, doc writer, and generalist.
+- Full-access agents (8 total) — can read, write, and execute commands.
+These include the implementer, documenter, test writer, refactorer, migrator, and generalist.

 Key safety features set CodeForge agents apart:

-- Worktree isolation — agents like the refactorer, test-writer, migrator, and doc-writer work in git worktrees, so their changes never touch your working branch until you merge them.
+- Worktree isolation — agents like the refactorer, test-writer, migrator, and implementer work in git worktrees, so their changes never touch your working branch until you merge them.

 - Background execution — agents like the security auditor, dependency analyst, and perf profiler run asynchronously, returning results while you continue working.